-Videos show every angle of massive 3-alarm fire in Denver
+Videos show every angle of 3-alarm fire in Denver

 DENVER — A fire at an apartment complex construction site in Denver caused smoke to be visible for miles on Wednesday afternoon.

-The fire started around 12:09 p.m. at 1833 Emerson St. As of 4:45 p.m., at least one person was killed and six other people were injured including one firefighter.
+As of 4:45 p.m., at least one person was dead and six other people were injured, including one firefighter.
 One construction worker had critical injuries.
 The firefighter had minor burn injuries.

-When the fire happened, viewers sent us video of the smoke from all over the metro area.
+When the fire happened, viewers sent video of the smoke from all over the metro area.

-Here’s a look at some of the best video from the scene.

-One of our city cameras captured the building as it was engulfed in flames.
-Below is a time-lapse of the blaze from the time it started to when firefighters got it under control.
+One camera captured the building as it was engulfed in flames and A time-lapse shows the blaze from the time it started to when firefighters got it under control.

 FOX31 and Channel 2 reporters Drew Engelbart and Dan Daru just happened to be in the area and spotted the fire.
 They went live on Facebook to share what they were seeing with viewers.

-Jaime Zurzolo was on the Auraria Campus and just happened to be filming a time-lapse of the city for cinematography class when the fire broke out.
+Jaime Zurzolo was on the Auraria campus and was filming a time-lapse of the city for cinematography class when the fire broke out.

 Wayne Schomaker was on a walk in the neighborhood at the time and was on the scene about one minute after the fire started.
-He shared this video with FOX31 and Channel 2.
+He shared a video of the fire.